F0lak/dm_open_ref/ref/atom/var/contents.md

 turf.
 In that case, those turfs\' contents won\'t just contain anything directly in them, but also any atoms overhanging them.
 I.e., if a turf is in a mob\'s `locs` list, then the mob is in that turf\'s contents list.
-(See [locs](/ref/atom/movable/var/locs.md) .code} for more information.)
+(See [locs](/ref/atom/movable/var/locs.md) for more information.)
-Note+ Looping through all of the atoms, or even just turfs, in a particular area actually loops through every turf in the world.
+Note: Looping through all of the atoms, or even just turfs, in a particular area actually loops through every turf in the world.
 E.g., `for(var/turf/T in area)`.
 The engine will check each turf to see if it belongs to that area, and then includes the turf and/or its contents in